 Enough.
 But the all-new Ford trucks that appeared for 1961 were the lowest and sleekest trucks Ford would ever make, marking what must have been perhaps a high point in the collective male testosterone levels.
 Well confident and optimistic American men were riding off to space sitting on top of giant rockets, so maybe… Anyway, the new lineup included the very unusual “uni-body” Styleside version, which featured an integrated bed and cab, like a Ranchero.

-Now the Styleside was just one of three bed options available on these trucks.
-Of course, the traditional Flareside bed was still available.
+The Styleside “unibody” was not used on all the 1961-1963 trucks.
+The traditional Flareside bed was still available.
 But because the Styleside didn’t lend itself well to the twisting and flexing a truck gets in heavy-duty use, the Styleside was not available on 4x4s and the F350 (yellow).
-That separate cab and bed version was also available on the F-100 and F-250, and it was an awkward combination: the new ’61 cab married to the old previous-generation bed.
-That used to really throw me when I was a kid.

 And Ford had to tool up two separate door outer skins in order for the respective side moldings to integrate (or not) into that sweeping side accent line on the Styleside.

 It’s well known that I drive a ’66 F-100.
 But I will let you in on a secret: I would never have bought one of these Ford “slicks”, as much as I appreciate them for their daring metrosexuality.
 I guess it was just a bit to feminine even for me.
 Or maybe it was just that I didn’t think this bed design was a practical or rugged as the later separate version that became standard in 1964.
+Which it clearly wasn’t.

 Actually, my favorite year for this series is undoubtedly the ’65.
 It’s front grille design is by far the best of the bunch.
 And the major mechanical changes that started with the ’65, including the new I-Beam front end and the new Big-Six engines were a substantial improvement.
 And the new rear bed now really works, having lost those very curvaceous flared rear wheel openings .
-Looking just a bit more butch already, eh?
+Looking just a wee bit more butch already, eh?

 I know lots of folks bitch about the Twin I-Beam front end, but it’s a much nicer riding and handling affair than the crude solid beam axle on its predecessor, like this 1962.
 Even the steering wheel had a better angle in the later versions.
 Other than that, this interior looks mighty familiar.